-- K-12 students, their teachers, and environmental educators carrying out an environmental project in South Carolina.
+- Applies to K-12 public and private schools carrying out environmental projects in South Carolina

-- If you have any questions, or have trouble accessing the Grant Award Application, email the Champions' coordinator, or call 803-898-4183.
+- If you have any questions, or have trouble accessing the rant Award Application, email the Champions Coordinator, or call 803-898-4183.

 - Your application will not be considered if it is submitted after the posted deadline.

-- Benefits to the environment - positive outcomes for the environment through one issue or cumulatively through multiple issues
+- Benefits to the Environment--Project offers definite improvement/protection of the environment through one comprehensive program or through multiple activities

 - Outreach--Project offers extensive education or involvement opportunities for those outside the project (school, parents, and/or the community)

 - Student Education--Project offers strong, clearly defined learning opportunities

 - Suitable Use of Funds--Project budget clearly states how use of funds are directly related to the project and its goals; use of grant funds for salaries/wages, giveaway items like t-shirts, food, or prizes is prohibited; see "Stretching Your Buck" below

 - Student Involvement--Project is largely designed by students and/or implemented by students

 - Realization Factor--Project is highly likely to meet goals and objectives